Poulpy/webgraph-study/README.md

 Graph from stanford database are under resources/.

 ```
-# To create a barabasi-albert graph and write its parameters in a file
-python3 __main__.py ba
-# To create an edgar-gilbert graph and write its parameters in a file
-python3 __main__.py eg
-# To read a file containing edges and write its parameters in a file
+# Generate plot from a set of edges
-python3 __main__.py read resources/twitchDE.csv
+python3 __main__.py file resources/twitchDE.csv
+# Plots are under data/plots/
 ```

-The parameters are written in a CSV file under data/.

 ## Tests